-Several hundred people were here, in-vited by the merchants to come and have a good time.
-There were some of various kinds advertised, show, a ball game, and a dance for 1. children in a hall, with bags of pear-muts and candy for them.
+Several hundred people were here.
+In-vited by the merchants to come and have a good time.
+There were same of of various kinds advertised, show, a ball game, and a dance for 1 children in a hall, with bags of pea-muts and candy for them.
 There were probably two hundred children in the hall and we could not help but notice how much more polite and respectful the little boys and girls were than they are in the East, and most of them were Mormon children.
-When they came into the hall, the little boys took off their hats and took seats like a lot of little men, and while the gentiemen were making up the bags of candy and peanuts they all sat still and waited their turn to receive them.
-There was no scrambling to see who should get his first, and they thanked the givera very politely when they were sail out watching the ball game.
-I have met wo men who the people say have two wives each.
-They are men well along in years and have families, but none of their sons has more than one wife."
+When they came into the hall the little boys took off their hats and took seats like a lot of little men, and while the gentlemen were making up the bags of candy and peanuts they all sat still and waited their turn to receive them.
+There was no scrambling to see who should get his first, and they thanked the givers very politely when they were served.
+While thils was going on the larger girls were dancing to tunes played by a phonograph.
+There were no large boys or men in the hall; they were all out watching the ball game.
+I have met two men who the people say have two wives each.
+They are men well along in years and have families, but none of their sons has more than one wife." wife.